0xPolygonMiden/miden-base/docs/architecture/component_templates.md

     { key = "0xDE0B1140012A9FD912F18AD9EC85E40F4CB697AE", value = { name = "value_placeholder", description = "This value will be defined at the moment of instantiation", type = "word" } }
 ]
 ```

+#### Specifying values and their types

+In the TOML format, any value that is one word long can be written as a single value, or as exactly four field elements.
+In turn, a field element is a number within Miden's finite field.

+A word can be written as a hexadecimal value, and field elements can be written either as hexadecimal or decimal numbers.

+In our example, the `token_metadata` single-slot entry is defined as four elements, where the first element is a placeholder, and the second, third and fourth are hardcoded values.

+##### Word-long types

+Valid word types are `word` (default type) and `auth::rpo_falcon512::pub_key` (represents a Falcon public key).
+Both can be written and interpreted as hexadecimal strings.

+##### Felt-long types

+Valid field element types are `u8`, `u16`, `u32`, `felt` (default type) and `tokensymbol`:

+- `u8`, `u16` and `u32` values can be parsed as decimal numbers and represent 8-bit, 16-bit and 32-bit unsigned integers
+- `felt` values represent a field element, and can be parsed as decimal or hexadecimal values
+- `tokensymbol` values represent the symbol for basic fungible tokens, and are parsed as strings made of four uppercase characters

 #### Header